dkubeio/dkubex-examples/rag/ingestion/README.md

 > [!NOTE]
 > Make sure that [ingest.yaml](./ingest.yaml) file and data-corpus directory are inside `/home/data/` directory on your DKubeX workspace.

-## Tracking the Dataset
+## Listing Datasets
-This command will list the dataset the user have ingested.
+This command will list your datasets from the vector store.

 ```
 d3x fm docs show datasets
 ```

 > [!TIP]
-> The user can also track their datasets under `Experiments` tab on MLFlow.
+> Data ingestion pipelines automatically record metadata and key metrics under `Experiments` tab in MLFlow within DKubeX.